 “Well, I’m not doing another biopsy,” he told me.
 And I panicked.
 I considered yelling at him: “Yes you will!”
 But then, I’m not wrecked with fatigue and nausea.
 I’m not facing down a shortened life span, I have not experienced the weird, uncomfortable, somewhat painful biopsy process.
 So I held my tongue.
 If only I could have turned back the clock.
 It was back in October that we should have been sure to get enough biopsy.
 We were deep in that hope/denial fog after he’d received an ultrasound that showed the likelihood of cancer, the likelihood that it had spread to his liver.

-During the two weeks between the ultrasound findings and the liver biopsy, we did a lot of research – most of it in the search for false positives (it was a possibility the ultrasound was showing benign liver lesions, for example, so we prayed for that).
+During the two weeks between the ultrasound findings and the liver biopsy that was sent to a lab through a medical courier, we did a lot of research – most of it in the search for false positives (it was a possibility the ultrasound was showing benign liver lesions, for example, so we prayed for that).
 Nowhere did we read about the importance of getting ample tissue sample for future genetic testing.
 We didn’t imagine we might need another biopsy down the road, and that we might not feel like getting one, which could mean tying our hands in terms of subsequent treatment options when time would be of the essence.The excellent core sample is just now becoming part of the conversation.
 Medical device companies are beginning to market new products for obtaining better core samples, for example, because they know how important personalized medicine will be to treatment decision-making.

 Doctors and interventional radiologists are aware of the need for better samples sizes, because their pathologists are telling them.But there’s a long way to go.
 A recent Precision Medicine Initiative trial of the National Cancer Institute (part of the Obama administration’s war against cancer) had to face a $30M pause, delayed for at least six months.
 The reason?
 Of the thousands of trial recruits, 10 to 20 percent did not have sufficient core samples for DNA testing.
 It can only help for the patient to ask.